apify/actor-vector-database-integrations/actors/weaviate/README.md

 To utilize this integration, ensure you have:

 - Created or existing `Weaviate` database.
-You need to know `indexName` and `apiKey`.
+You need to know `weaviateUrl`, `weatiateApiKey`, and `weaviateCollectionName`.
-- An account to compute embeddings using one of the providers, e.g., OpenAI or Cohere.
+- An account to compute embeddings using one of the providers, e.g., [OpenAI](https://platform.openai.com/docs/guides/embeddings) or [Cohere](https://docs.cohere.com/docs/cohere-embed).

+You can run Weaviate using docker or you can try managed [Weaviate](https://weaviate.io).

 ## Examples